snotskie/ttrpg/md/index.md

 ## Lifestyle and Value System

-Each character in this game has one of twelve Lifestyles and one of three Value Systems.
+Each character in this game has one of thirteen Lifestyles and one of three Value Systems.
 These represents characters' general **backgrounds, goals, and beliefs** about the world, and these can change over the course of the story.

 Three Lifestyles you can choose from at the start of the game are described below, as well as the three Value Systems.
 Additional Lifestyle upgrade options are described in the Session Shop.